-Internship applicants apply by completing the Association of Psychology Postdoctoral and Internship Centers (APPIC) Application for Psychology Internships.
+Clinical Psychology Internship Application proceduresApply by completing the Association of Psychology Postdoctoral and Internship Centers (APPIC) Application for Psychology Internships.
 This clinical psychology internship application is used for all Geisinger clinical psychology internship positions.
 You must submit a copy of the APPIC application form, curriculum vitae and three letters of reference.
-Applicants are encouraged to apply for the track that best suits their training and professional goals: adult clinical/behavioral medicine, child clinical/pediatric psychology or neuropsychology.
+We encourage you to apply for the track that best suits your training and professional goals: pediatric integrated primary care or adult clinical and health psychology.

 The application deadline is Nov.
 13.